sasanarakkha/pali-english-recitations/manuscript/markdown/recitations/teachings/dhamma-in-brief.md

 <div class="english">

-> To the arousing of energy  ̓  not to laziness
+> To the arousing of energy <span class="breathmark">'</span> not to laziness

 </div>

-Subharatāya saṁvattanti no dubbharatāyā’ti
+Subharatāya saṁvattanti no dubbharatāyā'ti

 <div class="english">

 </div>

-> To being easy to support  ̓  not to being difficult to support’
+> To being easy to support <span class="breathmark">'</span> not to being difficult to support'

 </div>